JuliaReach/SetPropagation-FEM-Examples/README.md

 If the execution is successful, a folder `output` will be created, with subfolders containing the figures for each model.

-All the figures appearing in the article can be found in the folder [fig](https://github.com/JuliaReach/SetPropagation-FEM-Examples/tree/main/fig).
+For reference, all the figures appearing in the article can be found in the folder [fig](https://github.com/JuliaReach/SetPropagation-FEM-Examples/tree/main/fig).